 About a 5 minute read

 I’ve long voiced my concerns with the increasing assimilation of alumni relations and fundraising operations in higher education.
 I see nothing inherently wrong with the integration of alumni and development.
 I'm all for breaking down silos.
 But I do have serious concerns when alumni relations functions become ignored in lieu of fundraising objectives.

-The statistics we've gathered from the new study reveals some unhealthy trends, as it appears alumni relations professionals are having a hard time finding the time to focus on building lifelong relationships, but are often being pulled in the direction of performing fundraising tasks instead.
+The statistics we've gathered from our recent study reveals some unhealthy trends, as it appears alumni relations professionals are having a hard time finding the time to focus on building lifelong relationships.
+That's because they are often being pulled in the direction of performing fundraising tasks instead.

 I recognize that some institutions are just a major donor away from significant budget cuts, massive layoffs, or even bankruptcy.
 But for everyone else, what is driving this insatiable demand to squeeze every last dime out of your alumni, and ignore the cultivation and stewardship aspects of the fundraising process?

 It’s a crisis in the making.

 According to Jim Langley, President at Langley Innovations, and former VP of Advancement at Georgetown University, “The U.S. has lost 20 million giving households over a 16 year period - a 13 percent drop - something that never happened since we’ve been able to measure charitable giving.
 The consequences of aggressive, shortsighted fundraising are catching up with us and will continue to do so.
 We must adopt more sensible, sustainable practices.